gyroflow/gyroflow/README.md

 ### Video editor plugins
 Gyroflow OpenFX plugin is available [here](https://github.com/gyroflow/gyroflow-ofx).
 OpenFX plugin was tested in DaVinci Resolve

+[Gyroflow Toolbox](https://github.com/latenitefilms/GyroflowToolbox) allows you to import Gyroflow Projects into a Final Cut Pro effect.

 Adobe After Effects plugin is planned, but not ready yet